parchemins/paper-ascast-tex/rebuttal2.md

 video is actually stored close to Vienna.

 Distributing location services using DHTs is insufficient: DHTs do not collocate content and location services.
-Therefore, despite having a DHT node in Vienna, the one that knows where to find the video Alice is looking for may still be in Australia.
-Interacting with the service remains time-consuming.
+Despite having a DHT node in Vienna, the corresponding hash of the video may still be the charge of the node in Australia.
+Therefore, interacting with the service remains time-consuming.

-AS-cast improves QoS since every node maintaining content locations always knows its closest location for a particular content.
+AS-cast tackles this problem since every node maintaining content locations always knows its closest location for a particular content.
 Alice contacts her Vienna location service then downloads the video from her closest host.

 AS-cast is not limited to content indexing, and generalizes well to any replicated service.
 It even constitutes an efficient way to